Xilinx/xup_compute_acceleration/docs/Graph_lab.md

 ### Hardware verification in a non-training session

-Note that this step will take about about two hours to generate xclbin and registering it with AWS to generate awsxclbin. **You will execute following steps ONLY if you are not in a training session**
+Note that this step will take about about two hours to generate xclbin and registering it with AWS to generate awsxclbin. **You will execute following steps ONLY if you are not in a training session environment**

 1. Compile kernels, using Makefile, for the hardware verification

     Execute `make build TARGET=hw`

-    The kernel will be compiled and device binary file (shortestPath_top.xclbin) will be build under the `build_dir.hw.xilinx__aws-vu9p-f1_shell-v04261818_201920_2`
+    The kernel will be compiled and device binary file (shortestPath_top.xclbin) will be build under the `build_dir.hw.xilinx_aws-vu9p-f1_shell-v04261818_201920_2`

-1. Once the hardware system is built producing xclbin, you create an AFI by following the steps listed in [create an AFI](Creating_AFI.md) from the `build_dir.hw.xilinx__aws-vu9p-f1_shell-v04261818_201920_2` directory
+1. Once the hardware system is built producing xclbin, you create an AFI by following the steps listed in [create an AFI](Creating_AFI.md) from the `build_dir.hw.xilinx_aws-vu9p-f1_shell-v04261818_201920_2` directory

-1. After the AFI is available, build the host application by executing `make host TARGET=hw` from the project directory which will create `host.exe` file in the `build_dir.hw.xilinx__aws-vu9p-f1_shell-v04261818_201920_2` directory
+1. After the AFI is available, build the host application by executing `make host TARGET=hw` from the project directory which will create `host.exe` file in the `build_dir.hw.xilinx_aws-vu9p-f1_shell-v04261818_201920_2` directory

-1. Copy the xrt.ini file from the project directory into the `build_dir.hw.xilinx__aws-vu9p-f1_shell-v04261818_201920_2` directory
+1. Copy the **xrt.ini** file from the project directory into the `build_dir.hw.xilinx_aws-vu9p-f1_shell-v04261818_201920_2` directory

-1. Run the application by executing the following command from the `build_dir.hw.xilinx__aws-vu9p-f1_shell-v04261818_201920_2` directory
+1. Run the application by executing the following command from the `build_dir.hw.xilinx_aws-vu9p-f1_shell-v04261818_201920_2` directory

+     ```
      ./host.exe -xclbin ./shortestPath_top.awsxclbin -o ~/Vitis_Libraries/graph/L2/tests/shortest_path_unweighted_pred/data/data-csr-offset.mtx -c ~/Vitis_Libraries/graph/L2/tests/shortest_path_unweighted_pred/data/data-csr-indicesweights.mtx -g ~/Vitis_Libraries/graph/L2/tests/shortest_path_unweighted_pred/data/data-golden.sssp.mtx
+     ```

 ### Hardware verification in a training session